Declared Value: CIF, and Valuation for international shipping

-In determining the correct declared value when transaction is not available, the above alternative valuation methods are used by most customs authorities in hierarchical order.
+Application of the above alternative valuation methods are in hierarchical order.

 When declaring a value for your international shipment, the transaction value is mostly just common sense.
 The following two methods (value of identical or similar goods) are self explanatory.

-Deductive, computed and fall-back methods of valuation can get technical and mostly used only in the case of high value disputes.
-Terms that can be used in determining the value include inherent value, intrinsic value and historic value.
+Deductive, computation and fall-back methods of valuation can get technical.
+Their implementation is mostly in the case of high value disputes.
+Useful concepts in determining the value include inherent value, intrinsic value and historic value.

-For high value, specific commodities and cases where determining the value is not immediately clear, it is critically important to get advice from experienced professionals.
-Often, it is best to consult with customs authorities and get a ruling prior to importing the goods.
+For high values and specific commodities get advice from logistics professionals.
+Consult with customs authorities.
+Get a ruling on value prior to importing the goods.

 COST, INSURANCE, FREIGHT: CIF Value

-Virtually all customs authorities consider the "CIF value" as the value to be used when assessing duty and taxes.
-In addition to the cost of the item, customs also considers the cost of transport and insurance as the dutiable or accessed value.
-The CIF value is also referred to as the landed cost.
+Most customs authorities consider the "CIF value" as the value for duty.
+Customs considers the cost of transport and insurance as also dutiable.
+The term CIF value is often the value for duty .

 For example: if the transportation and insurance cost to ship goods worth $1,000 are $200, the CIF value is $1,200.
 The duty is then based on $1,200, not $1,000.

 For courier and postal shipments, the exact transport cost is often unknown.
-When assessing the transport value for parcel imports, most customs applies a standardized cost per kg. (which can be less or more than the actual transport cost).
+When assessing the transport value for parcel imports, most customs applies a standard cost per kg.